top of page

 Photo: Masashi Kuma

 I kept looking at the shell, which was partly chipped and scraped by the waves, and thought it looked like the shape of a bird grooming its wing.
-The staircase-like part looks like ancient ruins, and the mossy cliffs are covered with violets.
-Like my other works, this one is particularly made of a wish to believe in what I see and feel with my own eyes.
+The staircase-like part looks like the ancient ruins, and the mossy cliffs are covered with violets.
+This work is particularly made of a wish to believe in what I see and feel with my own eyes.

 Stars